Skip to content

 The Royal Horticultural Society provides general pruning recommendations.

-Here is an excerpt from a Seattle area gardener’s response to a question about hydrangea pruning on Garden Banter, a British gardening forum:
+Here is an excerpt from a Seattle area gardener’s response to a question about hydrangea pruning on Garden Banter, a now-defunct British gardening forum:

 ,